System-Wide Offline Voice to Commands or Text, Pluggable System¶

 ;===================================================================

-; Hotkey zum Auslösen des STT Triggers
+; Hotkey zum Auslösen des Aura Triggers

 ; Drücke Strg + Alt + T, um die Trigger-Datei zu schreiben.